NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 There's a distinction, I would argue, between theory and methodology.
 A theory is essentially a prescriptive model derived from descriptive study – you look at X phenomenon, and from that you derive conclusions that will, if the theory holds, apply to all instances of X phenomenon.
 Historians *tend* not to take this approach, but they may nevertheless make use of consistent methodologies that inform the sorts of information analysed, and the methods used in doing so.

+----- __753.3__ -----2022-08-29 19:24:03+08:00:

+> But there are absolutely theories of methodology.
+Certain types of events has proved to be amenable to certain types of analysis and should be best analyzed that way.
+Or certain types of evidence are particularly good for certain types of questions.

+Sure, but you're not applying a theory to the events you're studying, you're applying a theory to your method of analysis, which is a meaningful layer of separation.
+Something like 'glocalisation is a viable framework for analysing 19th century Christian movements' does not mean you can take conclusions obtained by studying the Taiping and apply them wholesale to Mormonism, for instance.
+It means you will look at both phenomena through a lens in which Christianity as a global belief system comes to be reinvented in a locally-specific context, on their own individual terms.